Pages

 Poland Public Library Now in Youngstown, Ohio

-In addition to lunching with friends, Paul and I visited the famed Poland Public Library, newly renovated Millcreek Park, and ate twice Handel's ice cream, one in the rain, and the other in a chilly evening.
+In addition to lunching with friends, Paul and I visited the famed Poland Public Library, newly renovated Millcreek Park, and ate twice at Handel's Ice Cream, one in the rain, and the other on a chilly evening.
 According to Wikies, Handel's Handmade ice cream is a company founded by Alice Handel in 1945 in Youngstown, Ohio.
-Now it operates 125 corporate and franchise stores in 12 states, with its headquarters in Canfield, and own neighborhood district in Youngstown, Ohio.
+Now it operates 125 corporate and franchise stores in 12 states, with its headquarters in Canfield, Ohio, and it's own neighborhood district in Youngstown.
 To a certain degree, Handel's ice cream & yogurt is similar to Penny's Ice Cream in Santa Cruz with its local business roots.
 With the change of times, Handel's has branched out to catering parties and Uber delivery, apart from its physical stores.
 It is superior in its inexpensive pricing and over 45 flavors rotating each month, such as Salty Caramel Truffle, Chocolate Pecan, and of course, Paul's favorite, Black Cherry.
 No wonder, the business is so loved by many new and returning chubby and chunky individuals and families.

 A Handel's we visited twice in Youngstown, Ohio